 4. Set the Autonomous Identity passwords, located at ~/autoid-config/vault.yml.

-WARNING -
+WARNING

-Do not include special characters & or \$ in vault.yml passwords as it will result in a failed deployer process.
+Despite the presence of special characters in the examples below, do not include special characters, such as & or \$, in your production vault.yml passwords as it will result in a failed deployer process.